 Dogs and cats don't grow up with social restraints that discourage copulation between siblings, so when they reach puberty, littermates can and do spontaneously mate.
 Some animal breeders purposefully pair brothers and sisters to maintain bloodlines and develop desirable pedigree-associated characteristics.
-Conversely, inbreeding can also lead to birth defects, an increased likelihood of genetic diseases and chronic health problems.
+Conversely, inbreeding can also lead to birth defects, an increased likelihood of genetic diseases, and chronic health problems.

-The age of animal puberty varies — it can sneak up on you, resulting in unplanned pregnancy and the shock of an additional five to 10 puppies or kittens in your care.
+The age of animal puberty varies.
+It can sneak up on you, resulting in an unplanned pregnancy and the shock of an additional five to 10 puppies or kittens in your care.
 Generally speaking, dogs and cats enter puberty at around 6 months of age, but it can happen for some at 4 months old.
 Dogs go into heat on average twice per year; with small dogs, it can happen three or four times per year, while giant breeds may experience estrus only once every two years.
 Cats, on the other hand, cycle into heat about every three weeks during a breeding season that generally occurs between January and October.

 A cat in heat may suddenly become vocal or start exhibiting excessive affection.
 An indoor cat who wants to get outside can also indicate a heat cycle, while the estrus posture of butt in the air with tail tilted to one side may be the most telling sign.
 Female dogs may urinate excessively, lick their genitals and seem clingy and agitated.
 Bloody discharge and a swollen vulva also occur with a dog in heat.
 Signs of heat can also be signs of a problem, such as a urinary tract infection, so see your vet whenever you feel uncertain of the cause of a particular behavior.